LeonidBystrykh/R_for_beginners/README.md

 # R_for_beginners
 This is a place for the supplementary material for the course "A quick introduction to R", which I am preparing for the YouTube.

-My channel on youtube is @ScientificIllustrations.
+My channel on youtube is @ScientificIllustrations, which is nearly impossible to find due to the youtube search algorythms.
+The direct link is https://www.youtube.com/@ScientificIllustrations-yx8wr

 There are three playlists so far:

 1. Very Quick introduction to R for absolute beginners